lealj/StockMocket/Sprint4.md

     - tests the deleteCredentials by requesting to delete a newly created account within delete.
 If signup passes, then there should be no issue.
 - ### TestDeleteCredentialsFail()
     - tests deleteCredentials and expects a failed status since the test tries to delete an account with random typed letters, it should not be in the database.
+- ### TestLogout()
+  - test if logging out works.
+Should return a 200 status code if logged out successfully.
+- ### TestSignup()
+  - tests the success of a user attempting to sign up.
+- ### TestSignupFail()
+  - tests if the signup failed.

 ### portfoliohistory_test.go
 - ### TestGetLogs()
     - tests the retrieval of logs or records of a user's purchases and sales.
 - ### TestGetUserPortfolioInfo()
     - tests the retrieval of a user's portfolio value and change in portfolio value.

+### JWTAuthentication_test.go
+- ### TestExtractClaims()
+  - tests to see if claims can be retrieved from http only cookies
+- ### TestGetClaimsHandler()
+  - tests if extract claims can be accessed through the front end.
+- ### TestJWTPathProtection()
+  - tests to see if path protection works by successfully deleting the account since deletion is path protected to only
+  - logged in users.
+- ### TestJWTPathProtectionFail()
+  - tests for a failed case of JWTPathProtection.
+Not that it can be accessed without credentials but rather preventing access.

 # Back-end API Documentation

 ## main.go